David Hall (Oklahoma politician): Return to Oklahoma

 On February 13, 2007, Hall made his first appearance in the state of Oklahoma since he left office over thirty years before.
 He appeared at the Oklahoma History Center to help launch a new exhibit that features all of the Governors of the State of Oklahoma.
 Hall remarked that it was "like coming back to heaven."
 He authored a memoir, 2012's Twisted Justice: A Memoir of Conspiracies and Personal Politics which features his recollections of his time in office, and his reflections on his prison sentence and subsequent career.

 Death

-Hall died at a San Diego, California area hospital on May 6, 2016, at the age of 85 years old.
-He had earlier been implanted with a pacemaker and had expected to be discharged, but then developed a blood clot that ultimately went to his brain and caused a fatal stroke.
+Hall died at a San Diego, California area hospital on May 6, 2016, at the age of 85.
+He had earlier been implanted with a pacemaker and had expected to be discharged from the hospital, but then developed a blood clot that ultimately went to his brain and caused a fatal stroke.